Tanq16/containerized-security-toolkit/README.md

 <details>
 <summary>QoL Tools</summary>

-* ZSH shell with Oh-My-Zsh, auto-completion, FZF, LSD, RipGrep, Fd-Find SpaceShip Prompt
+* ZSH shell with Oh-My-Zsh, auto-completion, FZF, LSD, RipGrep, Ugrep, Fd-Find and the SpaceShip Prompt
 * VIM with SpaceVim and Nord theme
 * TMUX with Nord theme, custom config file with mouse support plugins and custom shortcuts + tmux_sensible plugin
 * Custom aliases within `.zshrc`
-* JSON Tools &rarr; JQ and Gron
+* JSON Tools &rarr; JQ, JC and Gron
-* Diagrams Python library for creating cloud diagrams
 * Python Rich library and Rich-CLI tool
 * OpenSSL, OpenSSH, Tree, Git, WGET, Curl and some INET tools
 * Shell functions for file encryption/decryption - `fencrypt` and `fdecrypt` to encrypt using AES 256 ECB mode on a file